 Both platforms enable you to open a business account without any setup fee which makes it easy for you to get started.

 If you are someone who has a small business, are a UK resident and have a good credit score Monzo's low-fee subscription plans could be a good fit for you.

 On the other hand, wamo's subscription plans are designed to offer you more features without incurring incremental costs over time.
-If you’re a non-resident of the EU or UK, have a legitimate business but also have concerns about credit checks or a growing business that needs more features such as multi-currency accounts, international payments and bespoke customer service - wamo is a great option.
+If you have a legitimate business but also have concerns about credit checks or a growing business that needs more features such as multi-currency accounts, international payments and bespoke customer service - wamo is a great option.

 wamo vs Monzo: Debit Cards

 Both platforms offer a physical debit card that can be used for making payments online and in-person.
 You can also use these cards to withdraw cash from ATMs.
 The biggest difference between the two is that Monzo charges you additional fees for every new card while wamo's Grow Plan provides unlimited cards without any charges or hidden costs.
 It’s a big bonus that wamo’s delivery is always free, wherever you are in the world and whatever subscription plan you are on.

 For ATM withdrawals, Monzo has no withdrawal charges up to € 285 in the UK and EEA (combined) every month and up to € 228 elsewhere per month.
 If the withdrawals go beyond these numbers, there’s a 3% fee that applies.

 If you are a small business with a limited number of employees, Monzo's pricing could work out to be a good start for you.
 However, if you have a larger team, international business focus, or need to replace cards frequently, being on a wamo subscription that covers card costs will save you money in the long run.

 When it comes to virtual cards, both providers offer them but it’s worth noting that Monzo’s Light plan doesn’t offer virtual cards at all.